 You’re in the habit of talking about how busy you are.
 You think it’s admirable to be busy as it makes you feel like you’re successful.

 Let me ask you though, are you having fun?
 When everything slows down, are you internally happy?

-All of this busy business doesn’t mean shit unless, when you’re all by yourself, in your own company, you feel a sense of fulfilment.
+All of this busy business doesn’t mean sh*t unless, when you’re all by yourself, in your own company, you feel a sense of fulfilment.
 If you need to rely on external sources to escape from your true feelings, you’re in trouble.

 I know this because I’ve struggled with it for as long as I can remember.
 I was that guy who was always “busy”.
-All it meant is that I thought I was more important that I am.
+All it meant is that I thought I was more important than I am.
 I wore my busyness as a badge of honour.
 Idiot.